cherrydub/personal-portfolio/README.md

 # Portfolio Project

-This portfolio project is built with React, Vite, and Tailwind CSS, and it incorporates several libraries and resources for icons, tech stack visualization, loading spinners, and animations.
+This portfolio project is built with React, Vite, and Tailwind CSS, and it incorporates several libraries and resources for icons, tech stack visualization, loading spinners, animations, and styled notifications.

 ## Tech Stack